maxitg/SetReplace/Documentation/Generators/MaxDestroyerEvents.md

 <img src="/Documentation/Images/MaxDestroyerEvents1.png" width="322.2">

-If unset (which defaults to [`Infinity`](https://reference.wolfram.com/language/ref/Infinity.html)), it will generate a full multihistory subject to other selection and stopping parameters:
+If unset (which defaults to [`Infinity`](https://reference.wolfram.com/language/ref/Infinity.html)), it will generate a full multihistory object subject to other selection and stopping parameters:

 ```wl
 In[] := #["ExpressionsEventsGraph", VertexLabels -> Placed[Automatic, After]] & @